HKU International Affairs Office

 Online Master Registration

-Navigation path: HKU Portal > My Page > Self-Service > Master Registration
+• Navigation path: HKU Portal > My Page > Self-Service > Master Registration

 Course Enrolment

-Things to know before arriving Hong Kong
+Things to Know before Arriving in Hong Kong

-Arrival Guide in HKU and Hong Kong
+Arrival Guide for HKU and Hong Kong

-Travel to Hong Kong
+Travelling to Hong Kong

-Arriving HKU and its Student Residences
+Arriving at HKU and Student Residences

-• The quickest way is to take the Airport Express from the Airport to Hong Kong Station and then take a taxi.
+• The quickest way is to take the Airport Express from the airport to Hong Kong Station and then take a taxi.

-Applying for Hong Kong Identity Card
+Applying for a Hong Kong Identity Card

 Medical Care in Hong Kong

-Public Clinics and Hospitals in Hong Kong
+• Public Clinics and Hospitals in Hong Kong

 • When specialist care and hospitalisation are required, you can consider using the services provided at public clinics and general wards of government hospitals.

-For details of the fees charged by government hospitals, please visit www.ha.org.hk (Services Guides Fees and Charges).
+For details of the fees charged by government hospitals, please visit www.ha.org.hk (Services Guides > Fees and Charges).

-Health and Travel Insurance Plan
+Health and Travel Insurance Plans

 • Health and travel insurance is optional but highly recommended.